RAWHIDERS MOTOR CYCLE CLUB

 2) POTENTIAL NEW MEMBERS OF THE CLUB

 Before being accepted as a club member, the potential new member will be required to undergo an assessment to determine that they have the necessary skills, knowledge and experience to join and ride safely in a group.
-This will be undertaken by a team member.
 If the potential member is not deemed to be a safe rider, they will not be allowed to join the club.

 3) PROCESS THAT WILL BE FOLLOWED WITH EXISTING CLUB MEMBERS

-A) If an existing Club member is identified as behaving inappropriately or is consistently riding dangerously, they will be asked to attend a meeting with normally 2 Team members, plus secretarial support, to record discussions, and may bring a friend to support them.
-The issues of concern will be outlined to the individual who will be asked to respond.
+A) If an existing Club member is identified as behaving or having behaved inappropriately, or is consistently riding dangerously, they will be asked to attend a meeting with normally 2 club officers, plus secretarial support, to record discussions.
+The issues of concern will be outlined to the member, who will be asked to respond.
+The member may also bring a witness/friend to morally support them, but the witness/friend will not be allowed to take part in the discussions.

 C) In the event of unsafe riding, the Club member will be asked to undergo